Hola! Annyeonghaseyo!

 Improves Cognitive Skills

 While acquiring a new language, your brain retains muscle memory.
-It will understand how different languages are structured, and increasingly becomes aware of syntax, grammar and sentence structure – all that make a language unique.
+It will understand how different languages are structured and increasingly become aware of syntax, grammar, and sentence structure.
+These are what makes a language unique.
 Your brain experiences mental benefits from controlling languages the same way your body benefits from physical exercise.
-Your mental flexibility plays a big role in the later stages of your life, as bilinguals and multilinguals experience slower cognitive ageing, and, as research tells us, debilitating conditions such as Alzheimer’s can get delayed by 5 years at least.
+Your mental flexibility plays a big role in the later stages of your life, as bilinguals and multilinguals experience slower cognitive aging, and, as research tells us, debilitating conditions such as Alzheimer’s can get delayed by 5 years at least.

 Higher Attention Span